Olympic fallout: postponement will upend other major events

 Swimming also holds its biggest event outside the Olympics in odd-numbered years.

-The 2021 aquatics championships — which in addition to swimming also include diving, water polo, artistic swimming, open water swimming and the non-Olympic sport of high diving — are set for July 16-Aug.
+The 2021 aquatics championships — which in addition to swimming also include diving, water polo, artistic swimming, open-water swimming and the non-Olympic sport of high diving — are set for July 16-Aug.
 1 in Fukuoka, which is about 675 miles (1,088 kilometers) southwest of Tokyo on the island of Kyushu.

 Again, that timing won’t work if the Olympics are shifted to the summer of 2021.